-Other highlights of the event are the special Durbar at the spectacularly lit Mysuru palace.
-The majestic Dasara procession known as the Jumbo Safari are other aspects of this festive season.
+Other highlights of the event are the special Durbar at the spectacularly lit Mysore palace.
+The majestic Dasara procession known as the Jumbo Safari is another aspect of this festive season.

 During the 10 days of Dussehra celebration, the streets of Chennai get decked up with the decorative items.
-The arrangement of effigies of gods and goddess on wooden stages is just matchless.
+The arrangement of effigies of gods and goddesses on wooden stages is just matchless.

-While the brightly-colored tableaux usually represent the assembly of Goddess Durga during her battle with the demons.
+While the brightly-coloured tableaux usually represent the assembly of Goddess Durga during her battle with the demons.
 Moreover, the episodes of Ramlila are the main highlights of this celebration.

-In Hyderabad’s Durga Puja celebration, you can find both colorfully decorated pandals and the displays of Ramayana episodes.
-The beautiful Maa Durga all decked up in fineries, are just so mesmerizing that it becomes hard to keep your eyes off.
+In Hyderabad’s Durga Puja celebration, you can find both colourfully decorated pandals and the displays of Ramayana episodes.
+The beautiful Maa Durga, all decked up in fineries, are just so mesmerizing that it becomes hard to keep your eyes off.

-It’s the time where women take out all of their ethnic dresses and jewelry and adorn themselves in the prettiest manner as possible.
+It’s the time where women take out all of their ethnic dresses and jewellery and adorn themselves in the prettiest manner possible.

 The celebration of Durga Puja in Hyderabad starts with the worship of Lord Ganesha followed by women dancing around a flower arrangement.

 Kullu Dussehra is one of the most famous Dussehra festivals celebrated in Himachal Pradesh.
-Even, the state has given Kullu Dussehra festival a status of an International festival which fascinates tourists and worshippers all across the globe in large numbers.
+The state has given Kullu Dussehra festival a status of an International festival which fascinates tourists and worshippers all across the globe in large numbers.

 In Bastar, the celebration of Durga Puja is organized for 75-days.
 The celebration is all about nature, spirituality, and worship of Devi Danteshwari.